gitkraken/gitlens-docs/gitlens/side-bar.md

 A [customizable](gitlens/gitlens-settings/#worktrees-view-settings) view to create, view, and manage [Git worktrees](https://www.gitkraken.com/learn/git/git-worktree).
 Worktrees allow you to check out multiple branches at once within the same repository—useful for parallel development or testing workflows without switching branches.

+### Create a Worktree

+Select **Create Worktree...** to create a worktree.
+The confirmation step includes two groups of options:

+- **Location**: Select **Root Folder…** to choose a different root folder for worktrees, or **Specific Folder…** to create the worktree directly in an exact folder instead of under the root.
+- **After Creating**: Choose **Open in New Window**, **Open in Current Window**, **Add to Workspace**, or **Don't Open**.

+Your **After Creating** choice updates the `gitlens.worktrees.openAfterCreate` setting, so GitLens uses it as the default the next time you create a worktree.

+### Worktree Actions

+Right-click a worktree in the Worktrees view to run these actions:

+- **Start Agent Session...**: Starts a coding agent session in the worktree.
+GitLens uses your default agent from `gitlens.ai.defaultAgent`, or asks you to choose an agent if no default is set.
+Command-line agents open in a terminal in the worktree's folder.
+- **Start Agent Session With...**: Asks you to choose the agent to start in the worktree.
+- **Resume Agent Session...**: Opens a list of agent sessions you can resume.
+- **Run Task on Worktree...**: Runs a VS Code task in the worktree's folder.

+The agent session actions appear when GitLens AI features are enabled.

+When you select **Run Task on Worktree...**, the list shows your recent tasks and the tasks defined in your workspace first.
+Select **All Tasks...** to see every available task.
+To set a default task, select the checkmark next to a task.
+The **Run Default Task** button on Working Changes rows in the Commit Graph runs the default task.

 ***

 ## Contributors View